warrenronsiek/MatrixJS/README.md

 Description
 ===========
-This is a very simple (and very incomplete) implementation of Vectors/Matrices in Typescript.
-Mostly it is an exercise in making an automated build/testing process with webpack and mocha.
+This is a very simple (and very crappy) implementation of Vectors/Matrices in Typescript.
+Publishing because it is a boilerplate in making an automated build/testing process with webpack and mocha that I will probably use again.

 Installation
 ------------